Birmingham Car Accident Attorney

 We are superb negotiators who can usually obtain an excellent out-of-court settlement, but if need be, we are extremely effective in the courtroom and know how to present a thoroughly prepared and persuasive case to a jury.
 We have a long history of large recoveries, even in the millions of dollars, for our car accident clients.
 We are dedicated, diligent, tireless, and passionate in our commitment to justice.
-You will always work with your attorney in person, not be shunted off to a paralegal or junior associate.
+You will always work with your Birmingham car accident lawyer in person, not be shunted off to a paralegal or junior associate.

 There is never a risk to you because we front all the work and expenses of developing and preparing your case.
 You will never owe us legal fees unless we recover money for you.